tools200ms/nftlist-lists/README.md

 It's a simple plain text list with one IPv4/IPv6 address per line.
 Comments starts with `#`, a list can have empty lines for readability.

-The list is mainained for [nftlist](https://github.com/tools200ms/nftlist) tool.
+The list is a part of [nftlist](https://github.com/tools200ms/nftlist) tool.
+However it can be installed separatly with pip or just downloaded.

 Covered services:
 - Bitbucket/Atlassian IPs